-The Germantown & Northwest Philadelphia Tour: Seekers, Servants, Grandees, Mechanics, traces the route that connected Philadelphia to its most important early satellite “street village,” Germantown.
+The Germantown & Northwest Philadelphia Tour: The "Seekers, Servants, Grandees, Mechanics" tour traces the route that connected Philadelphia to its most important early satellite “street village,” Germantown.
 While the 18th-century spine of Germantown Avenue will give this tour narrative and geographical coherence, we will also explore factories and residential streets at its edges to show its later development, first as a street-car suburb, and later as an important center of industrial development.
-We will visit country houses including Stenton and Cliveden, Bringhurst Street to illustrate the working class cottages of mechanics, East Penn Street and Tulpehocken for high end suburban housing, and the industrial area east of The Avenue.
+We will visit country houses including Stenton and Cliveden, Bringhurst Street to illustrate the working class cottages of mechanics, East Penn Street and Tulpehocken for high-end suburban housing, and the industrial area east of The Avenue.
 Sites of slavery and resistance include Cliveden and Johnson House, and we will also touch on the demographic and social changes in the 20th century.

-Darby and Southwest Philadelphia Tour: Villa, Village, Suburb, City travels along Woodland Avenue and Darby’s Main Street, though we will return via a more circuitous eastern route.
-Featured sites along the route illustrate ongoing patterns of arrival, settlement, and interaction among ethnic groups from the 18th century to the present.
-We will discuss evolving modes of farming, building, manufacturing, transportation, and worship.
-Key sites will include: country houses such as The Woodlands and Bartram’s Garden; Darby Borough, which encompasses the transition from Quaker country town to industrial village; and Eastwick, which presents us with a new paradigm of working-class suburbanization.
+Darby and Southwest Philadelphia Tour: The "Villa, Village, Suburb, City" tour travels primarily along Woodland Avenue, starting near University City with one of Philadelphia's earliest suburban developments, Woodland Terrace, and extending as far west as Darby’s Main Street.
+Featured sites along the route illustrate ongoing cycles of arrival, settlement, and interaction among different ethnic groups, from the 18th century to the present.
+The tour will consistently emphasize evolving modes of farming, building, manufacturing, transportation, and worship.
+Key sites will include country houses such as The Woodlands and Bartram’s Garden; the historic St. James Episcopal Church complex and the adjacent Paschallville area; Darby Borough, which encompasses the transition from Quaker country town to industrial village; and Eastwick, which presents a new paradigm of working-class suburbanization and later urban renewal.
 Narratives of African-American presence are woven throughout this landscape, especially in Paschallville, Darby’s Mt.
 Zion A.M.E.
 Church, and nearby Eden Cemetery.

-On Friday we’ll be in the city proper, with more than a dozen sites open as we self-navigate across Center City and the northern part of South Philadelphia with rich documentation in hand.
-Philadelphia is a rowhouse city, and among the morning’s open-house offerings will be a number of sites that explore ranges of instances and plan types in that most dominant and characterizing element of the city’s historical urban fabric: row houses.
-In keeping with our overarching theme, “Landscapes of Succession,” our main focus lies beyond the colonial city and its traditional “historic district”.
-Buildings range from the elite townhouses that miraculously survive along Spruce and Pine streets, to the contrasting settings of the interiors of these very large blocks, then further south into the city’s 7th ward that was the focus of W E B DuBois’s 1899 study, The Philadelphia Negro, and finally into the northern part of South Philadelphia, with blocks of working-class houses built up before the mid-19th century that became the home of successive and co-mingling immigrant populations, especially Irish, Italian and Eastern European.
-And we will move west and south with the decades, noting morphological and social change -- the former with the help of fire insurance surveyors period plans and real-estate-atlas snippets, the latter through detailed research on owners, residents, and developers.
-With this focus, we dedicate a critical mass of attention to this building type and the theme of 19th-century speculative development as a central one in many cities, with a focus on the genesis and occupants of these rows.
+Friday morning we will explore built landscapes that succeeded those, ranging from elite townhouses that miraculously survive along Spruce and Pine streets, to the contrasting settings in the interiors of these very large blocks, then further south into the city’s 7th ward that was the focus of W. E. B. DuBois’s 1899 study, The Philadelphia Negro, and finally into the northern part of South Philadelphia, with blocks of working-class houses built up before the mid-19th century, a district that became the home of successive and co-mingling immigrant populations, especially Irish, Italian and Eastern European.
+And we will move west and south with the decades, noting morphological and social change -- the former with the help of fire insurance surveyors’ period plans and of real-estate-atlas snippets, the latter through detailed research on owners, residents, and developers.
+With this focus, we dedicate a critical mass of attention to this building type and the theme of 19th-century speculative development as an understudied but central one in many cities, here with a focus on the genesis, form, and early occupants of these rows.

-Friday afternoon will explore four other themes in topically and geographically focused clusters.
+Friday afternoon we’ll explore four other themes in topically and geographically focused clusters.
 Two will look to the north of Market Street and to the east, one focused on 18th-century residential space on Elfreth’s Alley, based on research conducted by Bernie Herman and his students.
 The other, based on Jeff Cohen’s research, will look nearby at the mid-19th century formation of the central business district near 3rd and Market streets.
 A few blocks to the south, we will explore sites in another transformed district, in the re-creation of Society Hill in the 1950s and 60s.
 Here we will be guided by the recent research of Francesa Russello Ammon, who has been examining documents that track the careful editing of this built landscape.
-A fourth foray, developed by Amy Hillier, will guide participants through Du Bois’s 7th ward, with opportunities to visit churches, fire houses, and row houses.
+A fourth foray, developed by Amy Hillier, will guide participants through Du Bois’s 7th ward, with opportunities to visit churches, fire houses, and, yes, more row house.